moduware/morph-swipeout/README.md

 ## Getting Started

 For the information about how to clone the desired repository, running the local server and testing, please refer to Polymorph elements getting started docs at the end of this repository.
+This is now using LitElement 2.0.1 as base class.

 ## Demo